 Siamese cats are genetically prone to asthma.
 Before adopting a Siamese cat, if you can, make sure that its parents did not have this lung disease.
-However, even if your Siamese cat suffers from asthma, it is not a lethal pathology, he can live normally, with the appropriate treatment.
+However, even if your Siamese cat suffers from asthma, it is not a lethal pathology; he can normally live with the appropriate treatment.

 Siamese cats that are not neutered can develop breast lumps.
 They should be surgically removed and analyzed by your veterinarian.
-To help her through this ordeal, if the breast lumps turn out to be cancerous, you can give her an appropriate diet, which will help support her.
+To help her through this ordeal, if the breast lumps turn out to be cancerous, you can give her an appropriate diet, which will help support him.